 Here are the 5 that I tried out along with commentary:

-- Libsyn – great podcast host but it just did not suit my needs as it added to my post-production time every month as I had to copy and paste the script and description from WordPress to Libsyn.
+- Libsyn – great podcast host but it just did not suit my needs.
+It added to my post-production time every month as I had to copy and paste the script and description from WordPress to Libsyn.

 - Blubrry – very practical podcast host especially very budget friendly, listed as the largest podcast directory, podcasts statistics included.
 Their WordPress.org plugin is the bomb!